CharB-22/OC-blog-professionnel/README.md

     php composer.phar install

+* This project needs the upload of the Bootstrap library and TinyMCE extension for an optimal user experience.

 --> Import the .sql file from the repository in your MySql database.

 --> Update the _config.php file with your own identifier.